Hubro/Datastruct/README.md

 ### Getting and setting properties

-Datastruct defined the methods `get` and `set`, which is used internally by `[]`, `[]=` and `update`.
+Datastruct defines the methods `get` and `set`, which is used internally by `[]`, `[]=` and `update`.
 Both `get` and `set` accepts a property name in the form of a string or symbol, and gets/sets the property **using the accessor method**.